Direct Communications Link · DCL

 In the foreground, the Siemens M-190

-which proves that the picture was taken in the same room as the previous one.
+The picture was taken in the same room as the previous one, as we can see

-For several years the M-190 teleprinter line remained the primary link
+For several years the old M-190 teleprinter line remained the primary link

-between the US and the USSR, until the fax link was found reliable enough
+between the US and the USSR, until the fax was found reliable enough

 to replace it.
-Finally, in 1988, the teleprinter link was shut down .
+In 1988, just before the collapse of the Soviet Union, the teleprinter link was finally shut down .

 In 2007, work started on another upgrade of the Direct Communication Link